 - Coordinate exchange of information amongst notified laboratories.

-- Collaborate for data generation among their network and collate the data related to their specific domain.
+- Collaborate with data generation among their network and collate the data related to their specific domain.

 - Such other functions, as may be specified by the Food Authority from time to time